Javadekar accuses CM Vijayan of caste and religious bias amidst 'Bharat Mata Ki Jai' debate | Politics

 - India

 ''Kerala CM asked whether BJP will chant Bharat Mata ki Jai slogan after knowing that one Muslim poet has coined it?
 Mr Pinarayi, we don't see society from the prism of caste, creed, or religion.
 We will chant Bharat Mata ki Jai.
 Will you chant?''
-Javadekar, who is also the party's Kerala in-charge, said in a post on 'X'.
+Javadekar, who is also the party's Kerala in-charge, said in a post on 'X' on Tuesday.

 Reaching out to the minority community in this Muslim-dominated north Kerala district, the veteran CPI(M) leader had said Muslim rulers, cultural icons and officials had played a significant role in the country's history and independence movement.